№ 00 — Adam Manji · San Francisco, CA

 The thesis

 DraftKings won by being a spreadsheet.
 The next generation of fantasy users won't sit down for a 12-hour slate.
 They'll play in the queue at Chipotle.
-The product needs to feel like a mobile game, finish in minutes, and make every play feel consequential.
+The product needs to feel like a mobile game, finish in minutes, and make every play feel consequential — without anyone risking a paycheck.

 § 02